 And then there was Todd.
 Melika realized she couldn’t read anything in that face that Todd wasn’t actively, intentionally projecting.
 She was starting to wonder if he had said or done anything genuine the whole evening.
 Todd’s frozen face screamed alertness and attention.
 His head was turned, studying the deserted space of the depopulated elevator.
 His eyes seemed to be straining against the cessation of time and movement.
 Veins in Todd’s forehead bulged out of his head.
 Melika hadn’t noticed how muscular he was before.
 Todd’s firm forearms were squeezing her chest, and Melika could feel the outline of Todd’s abs against her back as he held her against his chest.

 Melika didn’t think this trip could get worse until the glass walls of the elevator stopped reflecting its new, sparse population.
 Suddenly, Melika saw a dorm room and a bed.
 The room was a mess.
 There were clothes sprawled everywhere.
 The casually discarded clothes were the closest thing that the sparsely furnished room had to any decorations.
 There weren’t any posters or banners or pennants.
 No pictures of loved ones, friends, or family.
 Just textbooks and clothes, a laptop and food.
 Melika still couldn’t move her body, but all of the walls of the elevator had become glass portals to this room.

 Todd and Melika were standing in the elevator, but they were also sitting on the dorm room’s bed.
 Melika had to watch as every awful fear came true through this looking glass.

 Todd and Melika were listening to music.
-Melika didn’t recognize the melody although she and Robin and Virgil would all come to know it far too well.
+Melika didn’t recognize the melody or the language of the song.

 Todd passed Melika a bottle of water that he had stored under his bed.